StarShip-Avalon-Projects/MonkeySpeakExtendedEngine/README.md

 http://www.apache.org/licenses/

 ## Disclaimer
-The project "MonkeySpeakEx" and it's development team is in no way affiliated with Dragon's Eye Productions or Catnip Studios.
+The project "MonkeySpeakEx" and it's development team is in no way affiliated with Dragon's Eye Productions or [Catnip Studios](https://www.catnipstudios.com/).
 MonkeySpeakEx is free for life.
 Free as in FREE BEER!!

-Important: MonkeySpeakEx's compiled file format is not compatible with Dragonspeak's compiled file format.
+_Important:_ MonkeySpeakEx's compiled file format is not compatible with Dragon Speak's compiled file format.